 WESSA has stated that “The study reaffirms its position that humans cannot survive without the life support systems provided for by the natural environment.
 If the government wishes to make the greatest impact on the lives of its people it needs to secure these environmental systems and their service provision.” – an inherent aim of the Eden to Addo Initiative - a good reason to support and invest in it!

-The Eden to Addo Initiative website contains a wealth of information about their projects, programmes and exciting events that the public can participate in - see the link below!
+The Eden to Addo Initiative website contains a wealth of information about their projects, programs and exciting events that the public can participate in - see the link below!

 The Eden to Addo Initiative is based on a dream of re-establishing ancient elephant migratory paths to connect the Western and Eastern Cape of South Africa for the benefit of other wildlife as well and to restore the ecological balance of the region.